 Rooted in community

-To ensure our work remains relevant and strategic, we ground our approach in the following three core tenets:
+To ensure our work remains relevant and strategic, we ground our approach in three core tenets:

 place — everything we do is hyper-local, occurring within Waterloo Region